sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-fields/update-fields/_index.md

 ## Update Fields Having Dirty Attribute

 The w:dirty is a field-level attribute that will refresh only the field you specify when the document is opened.
-It tells MS Word to only refresh this field the next time the document is opened.
-You can use the [updateDirtyFields](https://reference.aspose.com/words/nodejs-net/aspose.words.loading/loadoptions/updatedirtyfields/) property to specify whether to update the fields with the dirty attribute.
+It tells MS Word to only refresh this field the next time theï¿½document is opened.
+You can use theï¿½[updateDirtyFields](https://reference.aspose.com/words/nodejs-net/aspose.words.loading/loadoptions/updatedirtyfields/) propertyï¿½to specify whether to update the fields with the dirty attribute.
 When the value of **updateDirtyFields** is set to `True`, all fields having `True` value for [Field.isDirty](https://reference.aspose.com/words/nodejs-net/aspose.words/field/isdirty/) or [FieldChar.isDirty](https://reference.aspose.com/words/nodejs-net/aspose.words.fields/fieldchar/isdirty/) property are updated on document load.

 The following code example shows how to update fields having the dirty attribute:

-{{< gist "aspose-words-gists" "08db64c4d86842c4afd1ecb925ed07c4" "update-dirty-fields.cs" >}}
+{{< gist "aspose-words-gists" "757cf7d3534a39730cf3290d418681ab" "update-dirty-fields.js" >}}

 ## Update LastSavedTime Property Before Saving